robbiedhickey/myangular/README.md

 * Separated watches - with current implementation, all watchers are stored on root scope.
 This means, any time we want to trigger a digest we have to trigger all watchers in the scope hierarchy.
 * Recursive Digest - we don't want watches to run **up** the hierarchy but we do want them to run **down** the hierarchy.
 Therefor, scopes need to know what children they have.
 We will implement this using a $$children array, while angular implements this as a linked list ($$nextSibling, $$prevSibling, etc) for performance reasons.
 * $apply and $evalAsync should trigger digests from root.
+* Isolated Scopes - we create it from a parent, but do not set the parent to its prototype, thus disabling prototypal inheritance.
+This is handled by passing true to the $new call.